I have designed my life to allow “intellectual crop rotation” and “slow-motion multitasking”.

 I have, however, applied what I learned so many times, as well as using the story in coaching clients who have been “stuck” looking to solve a problem.
 Sometimes we can shift that sense of being stuck in a coaching meeting, and at the same time, I have often used that story as a tool to then ask them what they can do to “shift gears” then come back to their issue later.

-Sometimes for clients that has meant going to walk on the beach (for Cayman clients in particular!), sometimes it has been as easy as leaving the phone in the office and going for a thirty-minute walk, slowly, consciously, focussing on their body and their surroundings.
+Sometimes for clients that have meant going to walk on the beach (for Cayman clients in particular!), sometimes it has been as easy as leaving the phone in the office and going for a thirty-minute walk, slowly, consciously, focus on their body and their surroundings.

 This brings me to the idea of slow-motion walking.